ansys/pymapdl/README.rst

 Loading and Plotting an ANSYS Archive File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ANSYS archive files containing solid elements (both legacy and current), can be loaded using ReadArchive and then converted to a vtk object.
+ANSYS archive files containing solid elements (both legacy and current), can be loaded using Archive and then converted to a vtk object.

 .. code:: python